twumasiclement/Mathematical-modelling-of-Gyrodactylus-parasite-dynamics/README.md

-# Below are the labels of the nain R codes/scripts of our modified sequential Monte Carlo ABC sampler (dubbed as Weighted-iterative ABC):
+# Below are the labels of the main R codes/scripts of our modified sequential Monte Carlo ABC sampler (dubbed as Weighted-iterative ABC):
 1. `ABC-Importance-Sampling-Improved-script.R`: Codes for the ABC importance sampling
 2. `Weighted-iterative-ABC-script.R`: Codes for the main weighted-iterative ABC or the modified ABC-SMC sampler
 3. `Project-Parasite-script.r`: Codes for the function used to project parasite numbers after host mortality